Azure/Industrial-IoT/docs/manual/readme.md

 #### Metrics

-Please check section **4.2.3.1 Metrics** for details on how to get metrics for the components of the Azure Industrial IoT platform.
+Please check section [Metrics](Service-Metrics) for details on how to get metrics for the components of the Azure Industrial IoT platform.
 To get metrics, scraping of Prometheus metrics must be enabled on the cluster, or alternatively on the namespace.
-The use of the oms-agent is described in aforementioned (**4.2.3.1**) section.
+The use of the oms-agent is described in aforementioned [section](Service-Metrics).

 ##### Get component metrics from Azure Kubernetes Service (AKS)

 Metrics can also be directly checked from the running pod in AKS.
 First, the name of the pod that needs to be checked must be retrieved.
 Please check I the previous section how to get the name with the **kubectl get pods** command.

-Once the pod name is known, e.g. “azure-industrial-iot-registry-9fc849f8b-4rpjp”, the **kubectl port-forward** command can be used to read the metrics.
+Once the pod name is known, e.g. "azure-industrial-iot-registry-9fc849f8b-4rpjp", the **kubectl port-forward** command can be used to read the metrics.
 The documentation for this command is [here](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/#forward-a-local-port-to-a-port-on-the-pod).
 The command looks like this:

 ```bash
 kubectl port-forward <pod_name> <local_port>:<container_port> --namespace <namespace>